nicwest/site/content/pages/cv.md

 url: /cv/
 ---

-Senior python (and others) developer with 11 years of experience.
-Versatile programmer, good mentor, and award winning eBook animator.
+Engineering lead and versatile programmer with 13 years of experience building stuff on the web.
 [Read more...][about]

 History
 -------

-**2018 - present:** Technical Architect @ Wayhome (previously Unmortgage)
+**2018 - 2023: ** Head of Engineering &larr; Technical Architect &larr; Backend Lead  @ Wayhome (previously Unmortgage)
 *Wayhome aims to bridge the gap between renting and buying a home*

-* Backend infrastructure and service bootstrap, development, maintenance, and end of life planning.
+* Set up initial infrastructure, built core services, and set standards.
-* Hiring and training an ever expanding team of developers.
+* Hired, trained, and managed a large number engineers.
 * Oversaw and/or was directly involved in design and development of technical solutions to hundreds of business problems.
-* Tailoring development process to fit business needs.
+* Negotiated and maintained external supplier contracts.
-* Working closely with product, data, operations and marketing teams to solve business critical problems.
+* As Head of Engineering I was part of the executive team and I was responsible for the engineering, product and data teams.

-* Negotiated and maintaining external supplier contracts.
+stack: python, typescript, kubernetes, postgresql, GCP.

-**2015 - 2018:** Senior Software Engineer @ Ingresso
+**2015 - 2018:** Software Engineer &larr; Senior Software Engineer @ Ingresso
 *Ingresso is a international aggregator for the  primary ticketing market*

 * Maintained and extended a large monolithic objective c web API.